Interview Question: Does a Distressed Company Always File for Bankruptcy?

 This kind of question is so effective because many are under the erroneous belief that restructuring and bankruptcy are nearly synonymous.

-This is understandable given that there is such a dearth of information about what restructuring investment bankers actually do and that most of the academic textbooks focus exclusively on restructuring in the context of bankruptcy (primarily Chapter 11).
+This is understandable given that there is such a dearth of information about what restructuring investment bankers actually do and that most of the academic textbooks out there focus exclusively on restructuring in the context of bankruptcy (primarily Chapter 11).

 At the outset, it's important to understand three things: